smallsunsun1/async_lib/README.md

 Please refer to documents for more detailed explantion.

-Feature Plan:
+## Feature Plan:
 1. Add unified coroutine and function task framework to process jobs.
 2. Add more utility functions for easy use this library.

-Pre Request:
+## Pre Request:
 A compiler which support c++17 feature, such as gcc9.x or newer

+Bazel is the preferred build system for this repo

 How to build:
 Build With Cmake
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build . -j\`nproc\`

-Build With Bazel
+Build With Bazel(version 4.0.0 or upper are tested)
-bazel build //...
+bash scripts/build.sh